qiboteam/qibolab/doc/source/getting-started/experiment.rst

 More information about defining platforms is provided in :doc:`../tutorials/lab` and several examples can be found at `TII dedicated repository <https://github.com/qiboteam/qibolab_platforms_qrc>`_.

 For a first experiment, let's define a single qubit platform at the path previously specified.
-For simplicity, the qubit will be controlled by a RFSoC-based system, althought minimal changes are needed to use other devices.
+In this example, the qubit is controlled by a Zurich Instruments' SHFQC instrument, although minimal changes are needed to use other devices.

 .. testcode:: python